January 3rd, 2017

 This blog is the story of a wife turned caregiver Jenny and her husband, Wil, fighting Acute Lymphocytic Leukemia.
 Currently they are at the "Consolidation" stage of treatment, where Wil receives regular cycles of chemo.
 The blog is mainly written by Jenny as she is a wife, coach, advocate, and caregiver for her husband.
 It illustrates the very real hardships a cancer-fighting couple face on a daily basis but it also shows us the values that transcend that-- love, companionship, and every kind of support.

-: caregivers looking for help on how to support their spouse through cancer treatment.
+Best for: caregivers looking for help on how to support their spouse through cancer treatment.

 I'm Taking Charge